Any film festival dedicated exclusively to the treasures, glories, and the occasional folly of the past is likely to be visited by ghosts.

 The political resonance of Frank Sinatra’s sleepwalking through these two films is unsubtly reactionary.

 This lively, melancholic, quite prescient Humphrey Bogart film receives a sturdy restoration and an excellent audio commentary.

-The title of Nicholas Ray’s masterpiece could apply to nearly all of his other films, as it provides a poetic encapsulation of his governing theme.
+The title of the film could apply to nearly all of Ray’s other films, as it provides a poetic encapsulation of his governing theme.